The Challenges That Arise in Decision-Making When Delirium Sets In

-Delirium is a highly-prevalent and often under-diagnosed geriatric syndrome in the hospital setting.
+Delirium is highly prevalent and often under-diagnosed geriatric syndrome in the hospital setting.
 Typically an acute confusional state related to an underlying cause(s), delirium is manifested by change in one’s mental status compared to baseline, inattention, bizarre behavior, and altered level of consciousness.
 Delirium could become chronic and terminal over time, especially in the context of a serious illness.

 Noelle Marie Javier, MD